rydmike/flex_color_scheme/README.md

 ```

 For our 3rd custom scheme we will define `primary` and `secondary` colors for the light color scheme, but no
 variant colors.
-We will not make any dark scheme definitions at all.
+We will not make any dark scheme definitions at all either.
 The primary color is "Oregon" orange,
 and the used secondary color is a complementary dark teal like color.

 ```dart